d-j-kendall/firewall/README.md

 Open your browser and load the appropriate development build.
 For example, if you are developing for the Chrome browser, using manifest v3, use: `build/chrome-mv3-dev`.

-You can start editing the core logic by modifying `background.ts`, the offscreen document (`offscreen.html`, `offscreen.js`), or the error dialog (`dialog.html`, `dialog.js`).
+You can start editing the core logic by modifying `background.ts`, or the offscreen document (`offscreen.html`, `offscreen.js`).
 The extension should auto-update in development mode as you make changes (you might need to manually reload for some background script changes).

 For further guidance on the Plasmo framework, visit the [Plasmo Documentation](https://docs.plasmo.com/).